kate5285/kate5285/README.md

 & Earth and Environmental Sciences at Seoul National University | 2020.03~2024.08 (cum laude)

-Currently doing a research internship at the Developmental Cognitive Neuroscience Laboratory, Department of Brain and Cognitive Sciences, Seoul National University
+Currently doing a master's in Bioengineering at Stanford University & research at the Moore Lab

 My [LinkedIn profile](https://linkedin.com/in/doyeon-kim-2938a5264)